The festive period is a time for celebrating.

 It’s important to make sure your Christmas lights are safe to use.
 Before turning your Christmas lights on, make sure there are no loose ends or connections.
 You should replace the lights if you have any worries they may not be safe to use.

 You should also turn off your Christmas lights before going to bed or out of the house.
-Whilst it can be tempting to keep lights on at all times to make the most of the festive period, this can mean you are not able to deal with issues that may arise.
+Whilst it can be tempting to keep lights on at all times to make the most of the festive period, leaving them on when not around means you won't know if a fire has started.
 Plus, this will also cause your electric bill to rise as you will be using more energy!

 We often have to put our tree where there is not a nearby socket so if you have to use an extension lead make sure it is of the correct length, fully unwound and you do not create a daisy chain of extension leads (one plugged into another into another).
 Take care to ensure plugs are firmly pushed into the socket and not to overload electrical sockets.